ebeneditos/telegram.bot/docs/index.md

+---
-# Build a Chatbot using Telegram with R
+title: "Build a Chatbot using Telegram with R"
+---
+# Table of Contents

 In this tutorial you will learn how to build a Bot with R and `telegram.ext`, with the following sections: